 Results were summarized (see figure below) and the twelve faculty who scored the artifacts reached consensus that students performed at acceptable levels for Explanation of Issues, Influence of Context and Assumptions, and Student's Position, but did not meet their expectations for Evidence and Conclusions.
 They recommended to the faculty that they seek the help of the campus faculty development director to get advice about how to improve students' use of evidence and ability to reach conclusions.
+After some discussion, all faculty agreed with their conclusions and recommendation.

 Dimension Level 1 Level 2 Level 3 Level 4

 Explanation of issues 0% 14% 70% 16%

 Evidence 3% 37% 58% 2%

 Influence of context and 0% 4% 80% 16%

 assumptions

 Student's position (perspective, 0% 8% 60% 32%

 thesis/hypothesis)

-Conclusions and related outcomes 26% 38% 34% 2%
+Conclusions and related 26% 38% 34% 2%

+outcomes

 (implications and consequences)

-The faculty development director suggested several possible pedagogical changes, and the faculty, as a whole, decided to add problem-based learning to the four required courses that share responsibility for developing students' critical thinking skills.
+The faculty development director suggested several possible pedagogical changes, and the faculty, as a whole, decided to add problem-centered learning to the four required courses that share responsibility for developing students' critical thinking skills.
 With the director's assistance, the six faculty who teach those courses met several times in November.
-This spring they are pilot testing a project-based learning assignment in each course, and they have agreed to integrate the AAC&U critical thinking rubric into the grading of these assignments.
+This spring they are pilot testing a problem-centered learning assignment in each course, and they have agreed to integrate the AAC&U critical thinking rubric into the grading of these assignments.
 They plan to meet again at the end of the semester to discuss what they learned about using this pedagogy and the impact it had on students' critical thinking.